47chapters/letsgo/docs/tutorials/configuring-custom-domain.md

 ...
 ```

-You must now manually create these entries in your domain registrar to complete the set up of a custom domain.
+You must now manually create these entries in your domain registrar to complete the set up of custom domains.
 This process is specific to the domain registrar you are using.
 For example, here is the process for [Namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/767/10/how-to-change-dns-for-a-domain/), and here for [GoDaddy](https://www.godaddy.com/help/manage-dns-records-680).
 Other domain registrars will have similar instructions.

 **NOTE** Some domain name registrars have restrictions on the length of keys or values of the DNS records which may prevent you from setting up the required DNS records.
 As a workaround, you can set up a [Cloudflare](https://cloudflare.com) account and move the management of DNS records for your custom domain there by using Cloudflare's nameservers with your custom domain in your domain registrar.